mangosvb/serverZero/README.md

 There are several branches available to download the code from

-    master      - This is the last released stable version, this will also build and work without issues development - This branch is the current development branch, this has new updates but some fixes may wip.
+    master      - This is the last released stable version, this will also build and work without issues

-From time to time there may be additional branches when new features are being developed and tested.

 Documentation
 -------------